Delta (rugby union)

 Delta is a Dutch professional rugby union team that competes annually in the Rugby Europe Super Cup Western Conference competition along with The Brussels Devils, Lusitanos XV and The Castilla y Leon Iberians.

 History

 The franchise was created in 2021 to participate in the Rugby Europe Super Cup.
 The aim of the franchise is to offer top-level matches to Dutch players in the local league.
 The team plays in Amsterdam.
 It is coached by Lyn Jones.

-Squad

-A 36-man squad was announced in September 2021.

 Coaches

 Current coaching staff

 The current coaching staff for the Delta team: